Ella Sri Lanka: A hidden gem

 2. Ella Rock: Despite Mum and I having a fairly hideous experience on this route thanks to a group of feral dogs, the walk from Ella town to Ella Rock is a great way to get some exercise and take in some fab views of unspoilt Sri Lankan hills.
 Hikers walk along the railway line, through peaceful woods and out onto a hill ridge.
 Everyone we spoke to who took this walk got lost so check out our post on the exact directions for the walk from Ella train station to Ella rock here!
 Top tip: DO NOT leave for the walk any later than 2pm.
 We found there were far fewer people on the track and we got into trouble with some dogs; combine this with the lack of sunlight from 5.30pm and you have a fine mess on your hands.
 Go early in the morning.

-3. Visit a tea factory.
+3. One of the best things to do in Ella is to visit a tea factory.
 We visited a tea and coffee plantation in Bali (see our post on our top 5 things to do in Bali here and our video of our plantation visit here) and it was great to see what happens after the tea is harvested.
 We had a tour of the factory, had a laugh with the workers (having kids is a great way to bridge cultures and connect with people while traveling) and sampled different teas at the end.
 Esmae chose a pack of fresh strawberry-flavoured tea as her Valentines Day present- super yummy!
 Top tip: Go in the morning as if the factory has finished processing all their tea for the day, you will miss the actual process.

 4. Visit a waterfall.
 The most-visited waterfall in Ella, Ravana Falls, is nice, not spectacular, but it is worth visiting for an hour to have the experience and see the monkeys.
 We don’t pay to go places where monkeys are the main ‘attraction’; at this waterfall they have cottoned on to the fact that tourists like to buy coconuts and corn and mangoes, and they play at the side of the road waiting for scraps.
 Be careful though- we had a very hench, scarred monkey jump over Eira’s lap to nick a tourist’s lunch, so don’t picnic at the waterfall, and one tuk-tuk had to skid to a stop when a monkey lobbed a coconut into the road, so make sure you put your empty shells in the allocated bins or piles and not laying around for them to grab!
 Top tip: Ask your tuk-tuk driver to wait for you while you visit as you won’t need more than an hour and it saves having to haggle for a ride from the middle of the mountain!

-5. Children’s parks: There are two children’s parks in Ella which our kids really enjoyed.
+5. Children’s parks: When you run out of other things to do in Ella, Sri Lanka, there are two children’s parks which our kids really enjoyed.
 One is a very small playground next to the police station (ask any local and they will point you in the right direction, it’s a 2 minute walk from the main street) and the other is a large playground behind the ‘cricket pitch’ next to Ella train station.
 To get to this one look at the cricket pitch from the train station road and then walk straight across to the other side of the field, and it is behind some bushes.
 These are both free to use and nice in the late afternoon when the weather is cool for a run-around before dinner.
 Top tip: Health and safety in Sri Lanka is different to the UK- at the edge of the larger park there is a steep drop to the road so make sure your kids are aware.
 In the little park there is a small hut where kids like to play, but we found empty alcohol bottles so just check in there first to make sure there’s no broken glass.

-6. The Nine Arches Bridge (20 minutes walk south along the train tracks from Ella station).
+6. The Nine Arches Bridge is the iconic thing to do in Ella, Sri Lanka (20 minutes walk south along the train tracks from Ella station).
 This bridge has become famous through Instagram and YouTube, with its nine recognisable arches and tracks that you can walk on in between trains.
 There is a sweet little cafe shack next to it and a tunnel in which you can pose for silhouette photos, although of course we are far too cool for this.

 Where to eat and drink in Ella Sri Lanka